w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ### Claim Permissions

-As a pool member, you can grant permission to any other pool member to claim and compound rewards on your behalf.
+As a pool member, you can grant permission to any other account to claim and compound rewards on your behalf.
 There are four permission options:

 - `Permissioned` (default): you need to claim and compound your rewards.